Bitlayer (BTR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bitlayer Historical Price

-According to the latest data gathered on Bitlayer live price page, the current price of Bitlayer is 0.0653USD.
+According to the latest data gathered on Bitlayer live price page, the current price of Bitlayer is 0.05998USD.
 The circulating supply of Bitlayer(BTR) is

 In the past 24 hours, Bitlayer has shown a price movement of